Apple's iPhone sales and outlook lag targets, shares slide

-Apple Inc missed Wall Street's lofty target for iPhone sales over the crucial holiday shopping season and offered a weaker-than-expected forecast for this quarter, sending its shares down 8 percent on Monday.
+By Bill Rigby REUTERS - Apple Inc <;AAPL.O> missed Wall Street's lofty target for iPhone sales over the crucial holiday shopping season and offered a weaker-than-expected forecast for this quarter, sending its shares down 8 percent on Monday.

-The company forecast sales of $42 billion to $44 billion this quarter, which investors anticipate will be brisker than usual because of its recently sealed deal to sell iPhones through China Mobile Ltd, the country's No. 1 carrier.
+The company forecast sales of $42 billion to $44 billion this quarter, which investors anticipate will be brisker than usual because of its recently sealed deal to sell iPhones through China Mobile Ltd (0941.HK), the country's No. 1 carrier.
 Wall Street was expecting $46 billion, on average.

 The March quarter is especially important because of the China Mobile deal and the initial launch in that region.
 So the lower-than-expected revenue guidance was a troubling sign.